Eri9898/PostInstallationOSTIcket/README.md

 <br />
 7. Next you can create users (customers) for osTicket.
 </p>
 Click on the Agent Panel>Users.
-On this page nput their name and email "@osticket.com", then click Add New.
+On this page input their name and email "@osticket.com", then click Add New.
 </p>
 <br />
 </p>